angular/angular/aio/content/guide/component/component-encapsulate-style.md

 The `EmulatedEncapsulationComponent` has specific "scoped" styles, so the styling of the template of this component is unaffected.

-But since styles from `ShadowDomEncapsulationComponent` are added to the shadow host after the global styles, the `h2` style overrides the style from the `NoEncapsulationComponent`.
+Since styles from `ShadowDomEncapsulationComponent` are added to the shadow host after the global styles, the `h2` style overrides the style from the `NoEncapsulationComponent`.
 The result is that the `h2` element in the `NoEncapsulationComponent` is colored blue rather than red, which may not be what the author of the component intended.

 <div class="lightbox">